-Dioxin and dioxin-like compounds, lead compounds, mercury compounds and polycyclic aromatic compounds (PACs) are the four PBT categories with chemical lower reporting thresholds.
+Dioxin and dioxin-like compounds, compounds, mercury compounds and polycyclic aromatic compounds (PACs) are the four PBT chemical categories with lower reporting thresholds.
 The 17 members of the dioxin and dioxin-like compounds category and the 21 members of the PACs category are listed in Table IIc of these instructions.
-The dioxin and dioxinlike compounds category has the qualifier, "Manufacturing; and the processing or otherwise use of dioxin and dioxin-like compounds if the dioxin and dioxin-like compounds are present as contaminants in a chemical and if they were created during the manufacturing of that chemical."
+The dioxin and dioxin-like compounds category has the qualifier, "Manufacturing; and the processing or otherwise use of dioxin and dioxinlike compounds if the dioxin and dioxin-like compounds are present as contaminants in a chemical and if they were created during the manufacturing of that chemical."

-EPA has added six individual chemicals to the EPCRA Section 313 list of toxic chemicals that also had their thresholds lowered: benzo(g,h,i)perylene, benzo(j,k)fluorene (fluoranthene), 3-methylcholanthrene, octachlorostyrene, pentachlorobenzene, and tetrabromobisphenol A (TBBPA).
-Benzo(j,k)fluorene and 3-methylcholanthrene were added as members of the polycyclic aromatic compounds (PACs) chemical category.
+EPA has added six individual chemicals to the EPCRA Section 313 list of toxic chemicals that also had their thresholds lowered:

+- benzo(g,h,i)perylene,

+- benzo(j,k)fluorene (fluoranthene),

+- 3-methylcholanthrene,

+- octachlorostyrene,

+- pentachlorobenzene, and

+- tetrabromobisphenol A (TBBPA).

+Benzo(j,k)fluorene and 3-methyl-cholanthrene were added as members of the polycyclic aromatic compounds (PACs) chemical category.